One for the bucket list: A list of the 15 best castles in Scotland you really need to visit!

 Did I ever tell you I am madly in love with Scotland?
-I love the people, I can’t get enough of the beautiful landscape, but above all, it’s the castles I like the most.
+I love the people, I can’t get enough of the beautiful landscape, but above all, it’s the Scottish castles I like the most.
 On my last trip to Scotland (find my itinerary here) I wanted to see them all or die trying.
 Haha!
 Well not exactly.
-There are over 4,000 castles in Scotland, and you’d probably need a lifetime to see them all.
-As I sadly did not have that much time, I had to narrow it down to the most amazing specimens.
-Here is my list:

 Dunnottar Castle is one of the most auspicious tourist spots in Scotland.
 The ruins of the medieval fortress have been featured in uncounted films.
 Located on a 50-meter high cliff, Dunnottar Castle is especially beautiful when early morning mists surround the property.
 It was built in the 15th century and is very close to Aberdeen.